-- Use of the Fox River to enhance livability and prosperity, including the revitalization of historic downtowns. - Efficiently maintaining and improving the quality of existing housing. - Balancing greenfield development and redevelopment. - Meeting projected demand for senior housing. - Growing while providing affordable housing opportunities for an increasingly diverse group of future residents.
+- How to take full advantage of the Fox River as a means of enhancing livability and prosperity, including the revitalization of historic downtowns? - How to efficiently maintain and improve the quality of existing housing? - How to balance greenfield development and redevelopment when growing? - How to meet projected demand for owner and renter occupied senior housing? - How to continue growing while providing affordable housing opportunities for an increasingly diverse group of future residents?

 The challenges the four communities face are not unique.
-Many communities that have been or will be profiled in Homes reports-Aurora, Batavia, Geneva, Montgomery, North Aurora, and St. Charles - deal with similar issues.
+Two communities already profiled in Homes reports - Aurora and Montgomery - as well as four others currently working creating a plan - Batavia, Geneva, North Aurora, and St. Charles - deal with similar issues.
 Collectively or in sub-groups, Kane County Fox River communities have an opportunity to work together toward a prosperous future.
 What follows is a subregional analysis of current conditions, a review of recent policy remedies, a look at the potential housing market, and recommendations for future subregional action that can build off of these strengths to address shared issues.